Cem Karaca: Biography

-In early 1979, Karaca left for West Germany for business reasons.
-In 1980 he began singing in German with the song Nazim Hikmet - Kız Çocuğu (in English: Little girl): Cem performed the German verses alternating with his friend, manager, arranger and bandleader/musician Ralf Mähnhöfer accompanying him on grand piano, solo or with the band Anatology, singing the song in the Turkish language.
+In early 1979, Karaca left for Cologne, West Germany for business reasons.
+In 1980 he began singing in German with the song Nazim Hikmet - Kız Çocuğu (Little girl): Cem performed the German verses alternating with his best friend, manager, producer, arranger and bandleader/bass player/keyboarder/drummer, guitar player Ralf Mähnhöfer accompanying him on grand piano, solo or with the band Anatology, singing the song in the Turkish language.

 Turkey continued to spin out of control with military curfews and the 1980 Turkish coup d'état on September 12, 1980.
 General Kenan Evren took over the government and temporarily banned all the nation's political parties.
 After the coup, many intellectuals, including writers, artists and journalists, were arrested.
 A warrant was issued for the arrest of Karaca by the government of Turkey.

 The state invited Karaca back several times, but Karaca, not knowing what would happen upon his return, decided not to come back.

 While Karaca was in Germany his father died, but he could not return to attend the funeral.
 After some time, the Turkish government decided to strip Cem Karaca of his Turkish citizenship, keeping the arrest warrant active.

 Several years later, in 1987, the prime minister and leader of the Turkish Motherland Party, Turgut Özal, issued an amnesty for Karaca.
 Shortly afterwards, he returned to Turkey.
-His return also brought a new album with it, Merhaba Gençler ve Her Zaman Genç Kalanlar ("Hello, The Young and The Young at Heart"), one of his most influential works.
+His return also brought a new album with it, which released in September 12 of that year, Merhaba Gençler ve Her Zaman Genç Kalanlar ("Hello, The Young and The Young at Heart"), one of his most influential works.
 His return home was received cheerfully by his fans, but during his absence Karaca had lost the young audience and acquired only a few new listeners.
 He died of a heart attack on February 8, 2004, and was interred at Karacaahmet Cemetery in the Üsküdar district of Istanbul.

+Musical style

+The appreciation towards Cem Karaca won't be easy while at the same time he is also one of the most powerful voices of the Turkish rock scene.
+But the music styles audience will find him singing however will range very much, from severe mellowness chanson until powerful progressive song-based rock music.
+His first records were surely progressive, in a rock-sense, and Safinaz is symphonic piece comparable to a more western progressive rock albums.
+It remains rock music.
+Especially the period with Mogollar should appeal to collectors.